Tolko announces joint venture to build sawmill in Louisiana - Vernon Morning Star

 “We are excited to be bringing a high-tech sawmill, and the skilled jobs it will provide, to central Louisiana, and to provide a local outlet for the massive inventory of southern yellow pine that exists in this region,” said James D. Hunt, co-owner and vice chairman of the board of directors of Hunt Forest Products.

-For more than 60 years, Tolko has been a leading manufacturer of a wide range of forest products for customers around the world, including lumber, plywood and veneer oriented strand board co-products, biomass power and a growing number of specialty wood products.

-Hunt Forest Products L.L.C. is a full-service wood products company founded in 1978 with the purpose of providing quality products and superior service.
+Hunt Forest Products L.L.C. is a full-service wood products company founded in 1978.
 It manufactures a variety of plywood, lumber and other specialty wood products.
-Hunt Forest Products is a family-owned and operated company practising sustainable forestry, and is certified by the American Tree Farm System and APA – The Engineered Wood Association.